Menu Search

 9 Of The Best Unconventional Hip Hop Albums Of The 2010s

-Clipping’s There Existed an Addiction to Blood is a bold and daring release that explores the horror genre and pushes the boundaries of Hip Hop.
+Clipping’s There Existed an Addiction to Blood is a bold and daring release that explores the horror genre.
 This album is not for the faint of heart and will undoubtedly divide listeners, but those who can appreciate the unapologetic experimentation and unrelenting darkness will find a masterpiece that is hard to forget.

 The album’s closer, “Piano Burning,” is an 18-minute field recording of a piano being burned.
 While this may seem like an odd choice for an outro, it fits perfectly with the album’s overall theme and creates a haunting and unsettling end to the experience.
 This album is not one to be taken lightly, and it demands the listener’s full attention to appreciate its depth and complexity fully.